vivekragunathan/vivekragunathan.github.io/content/post/2023-03-12-degoogling.md

 There is [Hey](https://www.hey.com/).
 It is fancy.
 E2E.
 But I think it is unnecessarily expensive.
 Just a worthy mention though.

 [Skiff](https://skiff.com) is new kid in the block.
-It is ZKE like Proton or Tutanota.
-What Proton took like a decade to offer, Skiff is already offering almost everything within a year of their inception.
+It is ZKE - Zero Knowledge Encryption; like Proton or Tutanota.
+What Proton took like a decade to offer, Skiff is already offering almost everything a little over a year of their inception.
 Their interface is ways better than others.
-They offer email, drive, calendar, pages (writing), all E2E.
-Reasonably better pricing.
+They offer email, drive, calendar, pages (writing).
+ZKE.
+No Ads.
+No Tracking.
+Better pricing.
+Actively developed.
+Extremely responsive team.

 Best bet is [Fastmail](https://www.fastmail.com) which offers E2E encryption.
 But they have been around for like 20 years or something.
 They have earned high reputation for their privacy / security and seen in the same light as Proton / Tutanota.
 They have the simplest and clean interface.
 What you will love is the virtually unlimited [aliases](https://www.fastmail.com/how-it-works/#section-2) they allow to create.
 Plus support for [masked](https://www.fastmail.com/how-it-works/#section-4) emails (integration with [1Password](https://1password.com) and [Bitwarden](https://www.bitwarden.com)).
 One app gets you all - Mail, Calendar, Contacts, with the same consistent interface across all platforms.